Spark Amp Lovers

 Original Klon Centaur

 Finnegan struggled to meet demand, and used units sold for inflated prices.
-Only around 8,000 were built.
-He discontinued the Centaur in 2008 and redesigned it as the Klon KTR, which is simpler to manufacture by contracted firms.
-The Centaur has inspired numerous clones by different manufacturers.
+He made around 8,000 units before discontinuing the Klon in 2008.
+In 2014, Finnegan redesigned it as the Klon KTR, which is simpler to manufacture by contracted firms.

 Development